A Gloss on Our Painted Gods

-A Gloss on Our Painted Gods is concerned with the idea of translation: of poetry as translation, as a way of reinventing, retelling, transforming, and understanding the world around us, our mythologies, our notions of the self and the other.
-A tightly crafted first book, it explores and responds to the cultural artifacts of Western history: Greek and Roman texts, Renaissance paintings, and early 20th-century European poetry.
+A Gloss on Our Painted Gods is concerned with the idea of translation: of poetry as translation, as a way of reinvent-ing, retelling, transforming and understanding the world around us, our mythologies, our notions of the self and the other.
+A tightly crafted book, it explores and responds to the cultural artifacts of history, Greek and Roman texts, Renaissance paintings and early 20th century European poetry.

 |Dimensions||8.5 × 5.5 × .25 in|